Polarization Dynamics of X-Ray Synchrotron Emission from a Multi-Zone Blazar Jet: Introduction

-The launch of the {International X-ray Polarimetry Explorer} (\ixpe) has enabled X-ray polarization studies of blazars.
+The launch of the {Imaging X-ray Polarimetry Explorer} (\ixpe) has enabled X-ray polarization studies of blazars.
 Observations generally find a higher degree of X-ray polarization than in the radio and optical bands in high-synchrotron-peaked (HSP) blazars such as Mrk~421 and Mrk~501, supporting an energy-stratified model \citep{Liodakis_2022,Di_Gesu_2022}.
-While these early results suggest that the energy stratification favors a shock acceleration scenario, \citet{Bolis2024} have illustrated that the combined effect of radiative cooling and particle transport in an inhomogeneous blazar zone can explain the \ixpe observations, without being exclusively linked to a specific particle acceleration mechanism. \citet{Di_Gesu_2023} reported a coherent $>360^\circ$ rotation of the X-ray polarization angle in Mrk~421, suggesting that angle rotations can originate from a shock propagating down a helical magnetic field in the blazar zone.
+Reports on these early results have suggested that energy stratification favors a shock acceleration scenario.
+However, \citet{2024ApJ...967...93Z} has illustrated the combined effect of radiative cooling and particle transport in an inhomogeneous blazar zone, and \citet{Bolis2024} has considered the jet's geometric effects on the multi-wavelength polarization.
+In both cases, energy stratification is recovered and neither is exclusively linked to a specific particle acceleration mechanism. \citet{Di_Gesu_2023} reported a coherent $>360^\circ$ rotation of the X-ray polarization angle in Mrk~421, suggesting that angle rotations can originate from a shock propagating down a helical magnetic field in the blazar zone.
 However, similar polarization angle rotation patterns can be reproduced in a {magnetic reconnection scenario \citep{2015ApJ...804...58Z,2020ApJ...901..149Z}}.
 Most importantly, follow-up IXPE observations on multiple HSP blazars have shown very rich X-ray flux and polarization behaviors and correlations.
 Over time scales of months to years, the degree of polarization of HSPs appears to oscillate---Mrk~421 \citep[$\Pi_\mathrm{X}\sim10\%\mbox{--}15\%$,][]{2024AA...681A..12K}, Mrk~501 \citep[$\Pi_\mathrm{X}\sim6\%\mbox{--}19\%$,][]{2024ApJ...974...50C}---yet a clear correlation between the polarization properties and the flux or spectral state of the blazars has not been identified.
 Blazars 1ES~0229+200 \citep[$\Pi_\mathrm{X}\sim18\%$,][]{2023ApJ...959...61E} and PKS~2155-304 \citep[$\Pi_\mathrm{X}\sim15\%\mbox{--}31\%$,][]{2024AA...689A.119K} have shown higher levels of X-ray polarization than the other HSPs observed so far by \ixpe.
 In contrast, 1ES~1959+650 exhibited low levels of polarization \citep[$\Pi_\mathrm{X}\lesssim5\%$,][]{2024ApJ...963....5E}, which were lower than optical polarization levels measured at that time.
 To remain consistent with the energy stratification scenario, the observations of 1ES~1959+650 suggest that X-ray polarization might vary on timescales shorter than those \ixpe can resolve (hours to days), leading to suppression of the measured X-ray polarization.
 Given the spread of observational properties observed so far, it is important to study the collective patterns of X-ray flux and polarization in blazars along with a few interesting events.